Growing up in an Amish family, Sundays soon became the favorite day of the week.

 After the first song was over there would be a short pause and then the song leader would announce the page number for the "Lob Lied" which is the second song you sing no matter which Amish church you go to, and I've never seen it take less than twenty minutes to sing it.

 Usually by the end of that song the ministers would be done with their little meeting and file in and sit on their chairs again.
 After the last note faded away the first preacher would stand up and preach for half an hour and then we all turn around and kneel to pray.
 As a little girl, I would try to peek at everybody around me.
-It was always interesting to see how everyone else was kneeling unless there was a grownup sitting directly behind me and block my view.
+It was always interesting to see how everyone else was kneeling unless there was a grownup sitting directly behind me blocking my view.
 A nudge from Mom would make me close my eyes and try to listen to the singsong chant of the prayer.

 After the second preacher was preaching I was allowed to play quietly with my flowery handkerchief.
 I would fold it to make a little mouse or twin babies in a cradle.
 It wasn't long until I would be tired and lay my head on Mom's lap and drift off to sleep to be awakened once the preaching was over and the last song was being sung.

 After sitting still for three hours it was great to be able to run and find your friends while the men set up tables by pushing several benches together and setting them on a specially designed pedestal thingies.
 The women would set bowls of mixed peanut butter and red beets or pickles and stacks of sliced homemade bread along the middle of the table, and then a cup, knife, and fork at each place.
 The men would sit at one table and the women at another one and after a short silent prayer everyone would reach for a slice of bread and start spreading peanut butter on it.
-Delicious creamy sweet peanut butter, one piece was never enough, I would ask for more but after four pieces Mom would tell me I had enough and then I'd have to sit there and watch longingly as others were still enjoying another piece.
+Delicious creamy sweet peanut butter, one piece was never enough, I would ask for more but after several pieces Mom would tell me I had enough and then I'd have to sit there and watch longingly as others were still enjoying another piece.

 Once everyone was done there would be another short silent prayer and then we were free to play the rest of the afternoon while the adults visited.
 The men would set up a few benches for us to slide on and there were almost always dolls and coloring books to play with too.
 As evening approached Daddy would go hitch up Jim again and we'd head for home tired but happy.

-Sunday's never lasted long enough and it took a whole week before another one rolled around, which to a child is a long time.
+Sundays never lasted long enough and it took a whole week before another one rolled around, which to a child is a long time.